Skip to main content

 2. ReferralCandy Themes / Visual Editor

-• Shopify admin > Apps > ReferralCandy > Referral campaigns > select a campaign > Themes > Customize
+• Shopify admin > Apps > ReferralCandy > Referral campaigns > select a campaign > Customize campaign > Themes > Customize

 3. Shopify Theme editor